BDukesuwu/Naruto-Slot-Machine-Game/README.md

-When player clicks the 'SPIN' button, the game will run If (board spinning) player cant click again until the roll is done Else (refresh the 'SPIN' button so that it's clickable to roll again) When player clicks sound button, sound is muted, but sound plays on start-up
+When player clicks the 'SPIN' button, the game will run

+When player clicks sound button, sound is muted, but sound plays on start-up